The Short Version

 - I was an actor and technical advisor on a movie and two prime-time television shows in the late ’80s

-- I became an eBay Powerseller, Certified Trading Assistant and Certified Instructor within a year of my first sale.
+- Co-Founded an auction company (LikePhate) which became an eBay Powerseller, Certified Trading Assistant and Certified Instructor within a year of our first sale.
+We were featured in the Orange County Register and our trading assistant contract was featured in eBay Timesaving Techniques for Dummies by Marsha Collier.

-- I’ve launched nearly a dozen podcasts since 2006, hosted from three continents
+- I’ve launched/produced over a dozen podcasts since 2006, hosted from three continents

-- Directed and Produced a short film without knowing a fucking thing about making a short film.
-Oh, and this short film was basically a promotional excuse to release a movie soundtrack.
+- Helped Produce a short film without knowing a fucking thing about making a short film.
+Oh, and this short film was basically a promotional excuse to release a movie soundtrack featuring independent musicians from around the world.
 Did I mention this film had literally zero budget and the movie actually made money?

 - Self-published two books my way (which still earn money after many years).